Matt Hope: Towers

+Sculpture Magazine reviewed the show and highlighted Hope's artwork, "To Fasten" (2006).

 Breath

 "Breath" is bike built by Hope that combines various found objects, including an electromechanical filtration system, that filters air while pedalling.
 Although technically operable, it is more of an artistic and theoretical response, rather than practical solution, to Beijing's pollution problem.
 "Breath" was exhibited in 2012 at Get It Louder, a contemporary art biennial in China.
 It is regularly mentioned in International news in connection with China's Pollution Crisis and was the inspiration behind Ofo's Smog Free Bicycle.

 The Fatality of Lightness

 Matt made a large sculpture of a steel I-beam with sections machined out of the beam to the point where it became weak in the middle.
 This 2016 piece was part of the group show at Long March Space in 798 in Beijing.

 Sum of the Parts

 In this 2018 June solo show Matt took over the Galerie XC Hua and replaced two columns, building supports that support the second building, with his own steel construction forever altering the space.
 The show also featured several pieces including Blind Infinity and Closed Loop and Noise Section.